Materials-Consortia/schemas/releases/v1.2.0/v1.2/entrytypes/optimade/structures.md

                         "type": [
                             "array"
                         ],
-                        "description": "The chemical symbols of the elements or non-chemical elements attached to a site that has been assinged this species.\n\n**Requirements/Conventions**:\n\n- MUST be a list of strings of all chemical elements composing this species.\n  Each item of the list MUST be one of the following:\n\n  - a valid chemical-element symbol, or\n  - the special value `\"X\"` to represent a non-chemical element, or\n\nIf any one entry in the `species` list has a `attached` list that is longer than 1 element, the correct flag MUST be set in the list `structure_features` (see property `structure_features`).", "examples": [
+                        "description": "The chemical symbols of the elements or non-chemical elements attached to a site that has been assinged this species.\n\n**Requirements/Conventions**:\n\n- MUST be a list of strings of all chemical elements composing this species.\n  Each item of the list MUST be one of the following:\n\n    - a valid chemical-element symbol.\n    - the special value `\"X\"` to represent a non-chemical element.\n\nIf any one entry in the `species` list has a `attached` list that is longer than 1 element, the correct flag MUST be set in the list `structure_features` (see property `structure_features`).", "examples": [
                             [
                                 "Na",